NikosAlexandris/rekx/docs/how_to/chunking_parameterisation.md

 ## Process in parallel

-We let GNU Parallel to execute these in parallel
+We let the mighty [GNU Parallel](https://www.gnu.org/software/parallel/) execute these commands in parallel

 ``` bash
 parallel < rechunk_commands_for_SISin202001010000004231000101MA.txt